-- The Community Council wishes to thank the community of Rhiwfawr and Cwmllynfell for their continued patience and support whilst the repairs to Rhiwfawr are ongoing.
+- The Community Council wishes to thank the community of Rhiwfawr and Cwmllynfell for their continued patience and support whilst the repairs to Rhiwfawr Sports Field are ongoing.
 We apologise for the delay.
 If you have any queries please contact the clerk or alternatively all meetings of the Council are open to the public to attend and observe proceedings

 - There is currently a vacancy for a Community Councillor for the Ward of Cwmllynfell and Rhiwfawr.
 If you are interested in becoming a community Councillor and making a difference in your area please contact the clerk for further information.
 Please see current notice for further information